FHIR/sql-on-fhir-v2/README.md

 database-friendly format and
 conversion algorithm from FHIR JSON.

-General trick is to convert arrays to maps whenever possible and materialize most of expensive calculations.
+General tricks are to convert arrays to maps whenever possible and materialize most of expensive calculations.

 ```yaml
 resourceType: Observation